wesleyneal346/express-react-app/README.md

 ---

 ## **Part 1**
-Write an Express API and React App to display a list of animals.
+Complete the Express API and React App to display a list of animals.
 Please use hooks instead of component lifecycle methods.

 Some placeholder animal data is provided in /server/data.js. (`const data = require('./data');`)